 - 2 stalks celery diced

-- 14 oz kielbasa cut in half lengthwise and then sliced (half moon shapes)
+- 14 ounces kielbasa cut in half lengthwise and then sliced (half moon shapes)

-- Heat 1 Tbsp oil in a large heavy pot over medium heat.
-Add the chicken and cook until pieces are lightly browned on all sides but not cooked through.
+- Heat 1 Tablespoon oil in a large skillet or large Dutch oven over medium-high heat.
+Add chicken and cook until pieces are lightly browned on all sides but not cooked through.
 Remove and set aside.

-- Add 1 additional Tbsp oil to the pot, if needed.
-Add onion, pepper, celery and garlic and cook until vegetables begin to soften and become tender.
+- Add 1 Tablespoon oil to the same pot, if needed.
+Add onion, green pepper, , celery and garlic and cook until tender.

-- Add crushed tomatoes, cayenne, thyme, salt and pepper, kielbasa and chicken back into the pot.
-Cook for 10 minutes, stirring occassionally.
+- Add crushed tomatoes, cayenne, black pepper, salt, thyme, kielbasa, and chicken back into the pot.
+Cook for 10 minutes, stirring occasionally.

 - Add the rice and broth.
 Bring to a boil, then reduce heat to low and cover.
 Cook on low heat for 25 minutes or until liquid is absorbed and rice is cooked through.